Silfaz/digitalgarden/content/projects/fermentation/Pre-, pro- and postbiotics.md

 ## Probiotics
 Live microbes that provide health benefits when ingested (in sufficiency), generally by improving or restoring the gut microflora.

+Probiotics are products designed to deliver potentially beneficial bacterial cells to the microbiotic ecosystem of humans and other animals.
+Strains of lactic acid bacteria are the most common microbes employed as probiotics, especially Lactobacillus and Bifidobacterium species, but lactococci, some enterococci and some streptococci are also included as probiotics.

+Of the more than 100 [Lactobacillus](projects/science/Lactic%20acid%20bacteria.md#Lactobacilli) species, the following are commonly used probiotics: _L. acidophilus, L. fermentum, L. paracasei, L. brevis, L. gasseri, L. plantarum, L. bulgaricus, L. helveticus, L. reuteri, L. casei, L. jensenii, L. rhamnosus, L. crispatus, L. johnsonii, L. salivarius_.

+With the new taxonomy (Zheng et al., 2020) it's easy to remember that most probiotic lactobacilli are derived from three genera: _Lactobacillus_, _Ligilactobacillus_ and _Limosilactobacillus_.

+Among the 30+ [Bifidobacterium](Lactic%20acid%20bacteria#Bifidobacterium) species, the following are recognized as probiotics: _B. adolescentis., B. breve, B. longum, B. animalis, B. infantis, B. thermophilum, B. bifidum
+B. lactis_

 ## Postbiotics
 Metabolites of probiotics.